Natural Materials: Definitions, Features, Types, Examples, Benefits & Interior Applications

 Medium-High

-Depends on blend
+Depends on the blend

 Variable